 Please note that if you would like any of this information in another format please contact our quality assurance lead Barbara Carr on 01642 624991 or email firstname.lastname@example.org

 North Tees and Hartlepool NHS Foundation Trust is committed to ensuring diversity is recognised and equality is embedded at the heart of everything we do, whether this be for staff, patients, carers or visitors to our trust.
 This statement explains our current position in relation to our trust meeting the statutory requirement with the Public Sector Equality Duty (PSED), which arises from the Equality Act 2010 (Specific Duties) Regulations 2011.

 What we do

 Equality, diversity and human rights issues have always been firmly on the agenda of the trust.
-The trust has in place an equality strategy (currently being reviewed for 2012), which sets out our commitment and direction in relation to our whole equality, diversity and human rights agenda.
+The trust has in place an equality strategy which sets out our commitment and direction in relation to our whole equality, diversity and human rights agenda.
 Through the work we do on equality and diversity we seek to:

 - Eliminate unlawful discrimination, harassment and victimisation;

 - Advance equality of opportunity between different groups;

 - Foster good relations between different groups;

 - Seek to improve existing practices and embed new initiatives and enhance our equality and diversity activity.